- What is the Basque Culinary World Prize?

 - Yes, if the nominee’s work has progressed during the past year and deserves to be reconsidered.
 The only exception is winners of previous editions of the Basque Culinary World Prize, since the same person cannot win the award twice.

 Do nominations remain anonymous?
-The BCWP does not disclose any information about who submitted the nominations to either the general public, the Prize Committee, or the jury.
+The BCWP does not disclose any information about who submitted the nominations to either the general public, the Technical Committee, or the jury.
 In the interest of fairness and transparency, nominations remain anonymous.

 - Can one person nominate more than one candidate?